Mbaqban/devops-homelab/step-03-Iac/vagrant/README.md

 Swap:             0B          0B          0B
 ```

-### Kernel modules & network settings
+## Kernel modules & network settings

-- to be sure that the setting will apply in boot we put them in files.
+- to be sure that the setting will apply in boot we put them in files for next boots

 ```bash
 cat <<EOF | sudo tee /etc/modules-load.d/k8s.conf